Copperzilla Logo

 • 1x Hex screw head

-Of course, you will also need your Bitaxe.
+Additionally, you will, of course, need your Bitaxe.

 3. Preparation

-Check that the 4 screws on the Copperzilla are fully tightened and have not come loose during transport.
+Check that the 4 screws of the Copperzilla are fully tightened and have not come loose during transport.

 4. Apply thermal paste